isakro/shoredate/README.md

 coverage](https://codecov.io/gh/isakro/shoredate/branch/master/graph/badge.svg)](https://app.codecov.io/gh/isakro/shoredate?branch=master)
 <!-- badges: end -->

-The package *shoredate* offers methods to shoreline date Stone Age sites located along the Norwegian Skagerrak coast based on their present-day elevation and the trajectory of past relative sea-level change.
-Shoreline dating is based on the premise that coastal Stone Age sites in the region were located on or close to the shoreline when they were in use, and is implemented here based on an empirically derived estimate of the likely elevation of the sites above sea-level when they were occupied (Roalkvam 2023).
-However, do note that as the method is dependent on regularities in human behaviour and as the Roalkvam (2023) study provides an initial formalisation of the method, it is hefted with unexplored uncertainties.
+The package *shoredate* offers methods to shoreline date coastal Stone Age sites based on their present-day elevation and the trajectory of past relative sea-level change.
+Shoreline dating is based on the premise that coastal Stone Age sites in large parts of Fennoscandia were located on or close to the shoreline when they were in use.
+The package and method as implemented here was originally developed for the Norwegian Skagerrak coast in south-eastern Norway, based on an empirically derived estimate of the likely elevation of sites above sea-level when they were occupied (Roalkvam 2023).
+However, do note that as the method is dependent on regularities in human behaviour, and as the Roalkvam (2023) study provides an initial formalisation of the method, it is hefted with unexplored uncertainties.
 Consequently, the dates achieved with the package should be treated with care.